jmicko/weekend-sql-to-do-list/README.md

 Express
 Postgresql
 jQuery
-Pg

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-(Thank your people)

 ## Support
-If you have suggestions or issues, please email me at [jrmicko5012@gmail.com](www.google.com)
+If you have suggestions or issues, please email me at [jrmicko5012@gmail.com](jrmicko5012@gmail.com)